Long Beach School for Adults HiSET® Exam Requirements

 - If I started testing in paper-delivered format, can I switch or retake my remaining subject tests in computer-delivered format?

-- If I started testing in English, can I switch or retake my remaining subject tests to Spanish?
+- If I started testing in English, can I switch to Spanish or retake my remaining subject tests in Spanish?

 - How do I request accommodations so I can be successful on the HiSET exam?

 If you have a disability or health-related needs, you need to request accommodations prior to scheduling your test appointment.
 For more information, see Disability Accommodations.

 - Where do I send my request for testing accommodations?

 Send all completed requests for testing accommodations to:Mail: ETS Disability Services